MikkelSchubert/adapterremoval/docs/manpage.rst

 Quality trimming options
 ~~~~~~~~~~~~~~~~~~~~~~~~

-.. option:: --pre-trim5p n [n]
+.. option:: --pre-trim3p n [n]

-	Trim the 5' of reads by a fixed amount after demultiplexing but before removing adapters.
+	Trim the 3' of reads by a fixed amount after demultiplexing but before removing adapters.
 Specify one value to trim mate 1 and mate 2 reads the same amount, or two values separated by a space to trim each mate different amounts.
 Off by default.

-.. option:: --pre-trim3p n [n]

-	Trim the 3' of reads by a fixed amount after demultiplexing but before removing adapters.
-See ``--pre-trim5p``.

 .. option:: --post-trim5p n [n]

 	Trim the 5' of reads by a fixed amount after removing adapters, but before carrying out quality based trimming.
-See ``--pre-trim5p``.
+See ``--pre-trim3p``.

 .. option:: --post-trim3p n [n]

 	Trim the 3' of reads by a fixed amount after removing adapters, but before carrying out quality based trimming.
-See ``--pre-trim5p``.
+See ``--pre-trim3p``.

 .. option:: --trim-strategy name